viewsdevelop/lab-angular-secrets/readme.md

 ### Client

 Once we have done all the API, we can start coding the client.
-Remember that you will have to generate the necessary files with `$ ng build --prod` and add all the generated files in the `authentication-app/build` folder to the `/public` folder of the server.
+Remember that you will have to generate the necessary files with `$ ng build --prod` and add all the generated files in the `client/build` folder to the `/public` folder of the server.

 #### Iteration 4: Session Service

 The first thing we will do is the service that we will use to call our API methods.
-You have to change the file in `authentication-app/src/app/session.service.ts` file.
-We will need to store the **current user in a variable** inside the service.
+You have to change the file in `client/src/app/session.service.ts` file.

-We will have to create different methods to call they homonymous in the API.
+We will have to create different methods to call the corresponding routes in the API.
 We need to create the following methods:

 - `signup()`, that will receive as a parameter the user data that will be stored in the database.
 If the information is correct, we will assign the user session to the `user` variable we have to define.
-- `login()`, that will receive the username and password to check out if the credentials are correct and he can start a session.
+- `login()`, that will receive the username and password to check out if the credentials are correct and we can start a session.
 Once the session starts, we have to store the current user in the `user` variable.
 - `isLogged()` will return if there is a user logged in or not.
 We will use the `user` variable in the session to do that.
 - `logout()` will finish the session, and remove the current user information from the variable in the service.
 - `handleError()` will receive an error as a parameter and return an Observable with the message of the error.